High School Math Pathways

 Several groups have been formed to explore this issue: 1) an advisory council, made up of representatives from a variety of education organizations; and 2) the Math Pathways Architects, made up of higher education and high school math faculty.
 The advisory council is focusing on equity, communication and supports surrounding systems and structures.
 The Math Pathways Architects are focusing on aligning the math pathways between high school and college and career.

-Three courses are being piloted as part of this initiative: Quantitative Reasoning, Data Science Foundations and Discrete Math/Computer Science.
+Three courses are being offered as part of this initiative: Quantitative Reasoning, Data Science Foundations and Discrete Math/Computer Science.

 Outcome